groupon/locality-uuid.java/README.md

 =======================

 This is a UUID class intended to help control data locality when inserting into a distributed data system, such as MongoDB or HBase.
-There is also [a Java implementation](groupon/locality-uuid.java).
+There is also [a Ruby implementation](http://github.com/groupon/locality-uuid.java).
 This version does not conform to any external standard or spec.
 Developed at Groupon in Palo Alto by Peter Bakkum and Michael Craig.